-About 530 first-year students and a record 102 transfers will begin classes at Lynchburg College on Aug.
+About 530 first-year students and a record 102 transfers will begin classes at University of Lynchburg on Aug.
 23. The transfer students include 13 from China.

 The Class of 2016 is academically strong with an average GPA of 3.24 and SATs of 1026 with 75 percent in the top half of their class.
 Forty-three of the first years are Westover Fellows with a 3.88 average GPA and SAT of 1257.
 In addition, 136 students participated in the Scholarship Competition and 45 students through the Visual and Performing Arts Competition.
 The diversity rate for this class is 20 percent.